 Watering: This is the trickiest part of Calatheas, because there is no piece of advice I can give you about watering.
 Basically, depending on the temperature of your house and the humidity level, your Calathea may need water every week or every day.
 The biggest thing to remember: don’t let them dry out.
 They like to be kept moist, like a wrung out sponge.

 I’ve seen a few care guides suggest letting these dry out between waterings.
 Do not do this.
 Why it’s suggested I don’t know, but their lifespan quickly decreases with any drying out period.
 When Calathea do need a drink, there are a few early signs (aside from the soil being dry) to look for.
-Leaves remain closed throughout the day, dry leaves, and roots sticking out of the bottom of the pot are all bad signs.
+Leaves that remain closed throughout the day, dry leaves and roots sticking out of the bottom of the pot are all bad signs.
 They’re not happy this way and go downhill fast.

 Potting: Always plant Calathea and Maranta in pot with a decent amount of drainage.
 Since over-watering is common, planters without any drainage encourage root rot, which is bad.
 After watering, always let excess water from the pot.